bbauska/UC-Davis-JS-Basics/readme.md

   title="1.07 JavaScript Variables Practice - Part 1"
   alt="1.07 JavaScript Variables Practice - Part 1." />

 <p>We&apos;ve been talking long enough about JavaScript.
 So now it&apos;s time to
 actually get down and write some.
 And I hope you&apos;re ready to do that because it&apos;s pretty exciting to start seeing you come alive on web pages.
-And it&apos;ll be a little while before we start making really interesting things, but we&apos;ll be working with the basics now.
+And it&apos;ll be a little while before we start making truly interesting things, but we&apos;ll be working with the basics now.
 So let&apos;s get started with that.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 51. practice chrome inspect console (38) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">